-3) choose one recommendation from each interview to operationalize and test, reporting to the person with whom they are exchanging interviews.
+3) choose one recommendation from each interview to operationalize and test, reporting to the support partner with whom they are exchanging interviews on their progress.

 4) share the recommendations, application, and results in an on-line report.
 The purpose is to problem-solve application issues and to see if measurable life changes occur.
-Those findings will be part of the anonymous published research.
+Those findings will be part of the published research, with participant identities remaining anonymous.

 5) complete the interviewing in a four-week period, with tracking of interview recommendations for four weeks after each interview.
 If an interview occurs in week number four the recommendation tracking and post-test would be completed by the end of week number eight, at the latest.